New from ACTIVE: Check out our latest products here

 Another great thing about an HE washing machine is that it can handle larger loads – making them ideal if your family washes lots of laundry regularly.

 It’s important to note, however, that they are more expensive compared to regular washing machines.
-However, most would agree that they are worth it in the long-run.

 They also require a special type of HE laundry detergent that produces less soap suds.
 This has to do with the fact that they use less water to clean your clothes.